claranet/cloud-deploy-docs/source/rst/commands.rst

 		* The type of the Load Balancer(ELB or Haproxy) used by this application.
 		  (To identify the Load Balancers, if the type is an ELB, it's the AutoScaling Group parameters which will identify them).

- For an HAproxy type, others informations will be required(app tag, the Haproxy backend).
+ For an HAproxy type, others information will be required(app tag, the Haproxy backend).
 		* The "Time to wait before deployment"(seconds) which is the time to wait after the instances deregistration process, to allow the client to finalize their requests.
 		  (If the Load Balancer is an ELB, this value will be add to the connection draining value of the ELB)
 		* The "Time to wait after deployment"(seconds) which is the time to wait after having been deployed.
 After this time the instances will be registered